To the Members of Himatsingka Seide Limited

 b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

 c) The standalone balance sheet the standalone statement of pro3t and loss (includingother comprehensive income) the standalone statement of changes in equity and thestandalone statement of cash 3ows dealt with by this Report are in agreement with thebooks of account.

-f) With respect to the adequacy of the internal 3nancial controls with reference tofinancial statements of the Company and the operating e3ectiveness of suchcontrols refer to our separate Report in "Annexure B".
+f) With respect to the adequacy of the internal 3nancial controls with reference tostandalone 3nancial statements of the Company and the operating e3ectiveness of suchcontrols refer to our separate Report in "Annexure B".